 This situation led not only to intolerable administrative complications, but to widespread anomalies, jealousies and discontents, which were publicly ventilated at a conference of representatives of Soviet organs of distribution in November 1919.
-Vyshinsky, the future Public Prosecutor and Minister of Foreign Affairs of the USSR, who was at this time an official of Narkomprod, made a report to the conference on this question.
-He attacked "the bourgeois principle of equality" which had governed rationing in Hohenzollern Germany and Habsburg Austria as well as under the Russian Provisional Government.
+Vyshinsky, the future Public Prosecutor and Minister of Foreign Affairs of the USSR, who was at this time an official of Narkomprod, made a report to the conference on this question. attacked "the bourgeois principle of equality" which had governed rationing in Hohenzollern Germany and Habsburg Austria as well as under the Russian Provisional Government.
 But, while discrimination against the bourgeoisie was right and proper, a system of rationing which set "every privileged group at war with its neighbours", and was quite differently applied in different cities and different regions, was indefensible.
-Vyshinsky proposed a return to three standard categories of manual workers, other workers and non-workers, rations to be allocated between them in the proportions of three, two and one.
-A resolution in them in the proportions of three, two and one.
+Vyshinsky proposed a return to three standard categories of manual workers. other workers and non-workers, rations to be allocated between them in the proportions of three, two and one.
 A resolution in this sense was unanimously adopted by the conference.
-A month later the seventh All-Russian Congress of Soviets in December 1919 demanded a "single workers' ration".
-In April 1920 there was a return to something like the three original categories, with the proviso that special rations might be accorded to heavy manual workers, as well as "for specially qualified forms of intellectual work."
-But these changes lost their meaning as, during 1920, the system of rationing was gradually replaced by the payment of wages in kind.
-This had the dual advantage of eliminating the need for any attempt to calculate wages and prices. eliminating the need for any attempt to calculate wages and prices in terms of a depreciating currency, and of allowing the rewards of labour to be adjusted to services rendered with far more precision than could be dreamed of under a crude system of ration categories.
+A month later the seventh All-Russian Congress of Soviets in December 1919 demanded a "single workers' ration".2 In April 1920 there was a return to something like the three original categories. with the proviso that special rations might be accorded to heavy manual workers, as well as "for specially qualified forms of intellectual work."
+3 But these changes lost their meaning as, during 1920, the system of rationing was gradually replaced by the payment of wages in kind.
+This had the dual advantage of eliminating the need for any attempt to calculate wages and prices in terms of a depreciating currency, and of allowing the rewards of labour to be adjusted to services rendered with far more precision than could be dreamed of under a crude system of ration categories.
 A system of wages for the industrial worker theoretically based on distribution according to capacity was more appropriate to the current crisis than a system of rationing theoretically based on distribution according to need.4

-1 L. Kritsman, Geroicheskii Period Velikoi Russkoi Revolyutsii (n.d. [?
+&lt;sup>1 L. Kritsman, Geroicheskii Period Velikoi Russkoi Revolyutsii (n.d. [?
 1924]), p.
 110.